InseeFr/Bauhaus/README.md

 npm run start
 ```

-You can run all tests suites for all modules with this command.
+You can run all tests suites with this command.
 You need to run at least once `npm run build-insee`.

 ```shell
 npm run test:coverage
 ```

-The following command will activate the `watch` mode, and you will be able to selecta a subset of tests you want to run.
+The following command will activate the `watch` mode, and you will be able to select a subset of tests you want to run.

 ```shell
 npm run test --watchAll